Brief outline of Destroyers and Gunboats mentioned in these web pages about the Pacific War, the early years.

 The "Greer Incident" occurred 4 September.
 Greer, carrying

-mail and passengers to Argentina, Newfoundland, was signaled by a British plane
+mail and passengers to Argentia, Newfoundland, was signaled by a British plane

 that a Nazi submarine had crash-dived some 10 miles ahead.
 Forty minutes later

 the DD's soundman picked up the undersea marauder, and Greer began to

 trail the submarine.
 The plane, running low on fuel, dropped four depth charges